raelovejoy/raelog/_posts/2026-01-16-the-internet-got-too-big.md

 [Many puns (and general wordplay) intended.]

 The internet was a town.
-It was Wikipedia, Google (when it was better), Twitter, Tumblr, Flickr, Blogger (why did everything end with an "r" lol), Digg, Pownce, FriendFeed, Facebook (when it wasn’t *as* shitty… jk, it was always shitty), Instagram before it got bought and turned into attention slop, YouTube before it became an ad delivery system, and so many smaller "[Web 2.0](https://en.wikipedia.org/wiki/Web_2.0)" and '[small web](https://benhoyt.com/writings/the-small-web-is-beautiful/)' sites.
+It was Wikipedia, Google (when it was 'better'), Twitter, Tumblr, Flickr, Blogger (why did everything end with an "r" lol), Digg, Pownce, FriendFeed, Facebook (when it wasn’t *as* shitty… jk, it was always shitty), Instagram before it got bought and turned into attention slop, YouTube before it became an ad delivery system, and so many smaller "[Web 2.0](https://en.wikipedia.org/wiki/Web_2.0)" and '[small web](https://benhoyt.com/writings/the-small-web-is-beautiful/)' sites.

 You could feel the potential of it all.
 Inspiring.
 Genuine.
 Kind.
 Wholesome.
 Communal.
 Intimate.
 Messy.
 Meaningful.
 Open-source-y.
 Liberated.
 Even more so in the 80s and 90s, from what I’ve read.
 Well it all lasted for a while, anyway.